nishiyasu/nishiyasu.github.io/_pages/about.md

 * Ph.D. in Information Science and Technology, The University of Tokyo, 2026 (expected)
   * Supervisor: Prof. Yoichi Sato
+  * Thesis title (tentative): Understanding the Relationship between Task and Gaze

 * M.S. in Information Science and Technology, The University of Tokyo, 2020
   * Supervisor: Prof. Yoichi Sato